PHILADELPHIA HOSTS KING TUT EXHIBIT PACKAGES,

-The treasures in the galleries are between 3,300 and 3,500 years old.
-Besides 50 of King Tut's burial objects, visitors will see more than 70 artifacts from his 18th Dynasty (1555 B.C. to 1305 B.C.) contemporaries.
-Stone, faience and wooden pieces from burials before Tut's reign demonstrate the lost burials of other royalty and commoners.
+The Museum of Egyptian Antiquities (Cairo Egyptian Museum) houses King Tut artifacts and burial objects from his 18th Dynasty (1555 B.C. to 1305 B.C.) contemporaries.
+Stone, faience and wooden pieces from burials before the reign of the Pharaoh King Tut demonstrate the lost burials of other royalty and commoners.
+Treasures in the King Tut display are between 3,300 and 3,500 years old.

-The ancient Egyptian boy pharaoh King Tutankhamun was one of the last kings of Egypt's 18th Dynasty.
-He was born around 1343 B.C. in the Egyptian city of Akhetan, now called Amarna.
-Tut's father was Akhenaten, a pharaoh who was declared a heretic because he started a new religion, which worshiped Aten, banned other gods and shut down their temples.
+The father of King Tut was Akhenaten, a pharaoh who was declared a heretic because he started a new religion, which worshiped Aten, banned other gods and shut down their temples.
 Officials destroyed records mentioning Akhenaten and his successors, so very little is known about Tut's life.

-King Tut's mother was most likely Kiya, one of Akhenaten's minor wives.
+The mother of Egyptian King Tut was most likely Kiya, one of Akhenaten's minor wives.
 Tut became a pharaoh when he was nine or 10, in 1333 BC.

 Several old temples were rebuilt and restored in his name.
 At Karnak, a stela commemorates his work, saying that the temples had “fallen into neglect.”

-Tutankhamun was buried in the Valley of the Kings.
+King Tutankhamun was buried in the Valley of the Kings.
 He lay undisturbed for 3,300 years until Howard Carter discovered his tomb in November 1922.
-King Tut's mummified remains are still in a stone sarcophagus in his burial chamber, even though the treasures have been removed from his tomb.
+The King Tut mummy is still in a stone sarcophagus in his burial chamber, even though the treasures have been removed from his tomb.

 A bust of Tutankhamun carved from wood, covered in plaster-like gesso and painted, depicts the young with a royal crown with a cobra deity projecting from his forehead.
 In the painting, the smiling King Tut wears a linen shirt and has pierced earlobes, which were worn by both males and females at this time.
 Busts like this one were used in religious rituals.
 The wooden statue could have been a mannequin for displaying King Tut's clothes and jewelry.